Artichoke

 Artichokes are packed with antioxidants, they have detoxifying, liver-cleansing benefits, they aid digestion and are high in fiber.
 For this artichoke recipe, you're going to really boost all that health by marinating them in Organic Apple Cider Vinegar that contains “the mother”.

-Artichokes contain disease-fighting compounds and anti-inflammatory antioxidants.
-They're also a treasure trove of anti-inflammatory antioxidants.
+Artichokes contain condition-fighting compounds and joint comfort antioxidants.
+They're also a treasure trove of joint comfort antioxidants.
 A 2004 study by the US Department of Agriculture found that artichokes were one of the top vegetables in terms of total antioxidant levels.

 Do artichokes make you sleepy?